 This helps with a couple of things:

-- Gives the user a better understand your page’s content
+- Gives the user a better understanding your page’s content

-Some of the most commonly seen examples of structured data in the SERPs are:
+Some of the most commonly seen examples of structured data in the SERPs (search engine results page) are:

 - Contact information in the Knowledge Panel